 - Oppressed People’s Network (Jerit)

-Aliran work centres on raising public awareness on important issues affecting Malaysians and promoting the quest for a more just soceity.
-We disseminate our idiea via this website, social media tools, our print publication Aliran Monthly, media releases and e-newsletters.
+Aliran ‘s work centres on raising public awareness on important issues affecting Malaysians and promoting a more just society.
+We write and publish articles on our website, through social media and newsletters, and previously the Aliran Monthly print magazine.

 Aliran is an important source of independent information on Malaysia for political analysts, academics and others interested in what is really happening in the country.